perara/wg-manager/README.md

-# wireguard-manager
+# wg-manager
-The wireguard-manager provides a easy-to-use graphical interface to setup and manage wireguard server(s).
+The wg-manager provides a easy-to-use graphical interface to setup and manage WireGuard server(s).
 The following features is implemented:
 * Create/Delete/Modify Server
 * Create/Delete/Modify Users